The Impressions: Re-emergence

 In 2011, the Impressions began a collaboration with German-born DJ Pari of the Soulpower organization, who managed their career until their retirement in 2018.
 They embarked to England for their first ever public performances at Barbican Centre in London and Bridgewater Hall in Manchester, followed by a trip to Madrid, Spain, in 2012.
 In July 2012, they performed at the official Curtis Mayfield 70th Birthday Tribute Concert at Avery Fisher Hall in New York City.
 In July 2013, the Impressions released "Rhythm!", their first single in over thirty years, on Daptone Records.
 The 7" record featured original members Fred Cash, Sam Gooden, and Reggie Torian and was produced by Binky Griptite, guitarist for the Dap-Kings.
 "Rhythm!" was originally penned by Curtis Mayfield in the mid-sixties (and recorded by Major Lance).
 The B-side, "Star Bright," was written by Binky Griptite.

 In August 2013, former Impressions member Leroy Hutson filed a complaint against Young Jeezy and others alleging that Young Jeezy's song "Time" inappropriately incorporated the instrumental portion of the Impressions "Getting it On", which was registered with the United States Copyright Office in 1973.

 In 2015, then 30-year old Jermaine Purifory, an American Idol contestant and former session-vocalist for the musical comedy-drama Glee, joined the Impressions as their new lead singer.
 Purifory performed with the group until their retirement in 2018.

 In September 2018, the Impressions embarked on their first Japan tour, which was also their farewell tour in their 60th-anniversary year.
 The Impressions performed six shows at the Billboard Live venues in Tokyo and Osaka.

 Deaths

-Curtis Mayfield died on December 26, 1999, of diabetes, aged 57.
+Curtis Mayfield died of diabetic complications on December 26, 1999, at the age of 57.

+Vandy "Smokey" Hampton died in East Chicago, Indiana on February 22, 2005, at the age of 55.

-Arthur Brooks died on November 22, 2015, at age 82.
+Arthur Brooks died on November 22, 2015, at the age of 82.

-Reggie Torian died of a heart attack on May 4, 2016, at age 65.
+Reggie Torian died of a heart attack on May 4, 2016, at the age of 65.

-Ralph Johnson (born on October 6, 1949, in Greenville, South Carolina) died in Piedmont on December 4, 2016, at age 67.
+Ralph Johnson was born on October 6, 1949, in Greenville, South Carolina, and died in Piedmont, South Carolina on December 4, 2016, at the age of 67.

 Sam Gooden died in Chattanooga, Tennessee, on August 4, 2022, at the age of 87.

+Richard Brooks died in Chattanooga, Tennessee, on November 12, 2023, at the age of 83.

+Jerry Butler, the last surviving original member, died from complications of Parkinson's disease on February 20, 2025, at the age of 85.